thomas-saigre/tikzplotly/README.md

 This results in a ti*k*z code, that can be easily included into your LaTeX document.
 This also allows to easily edit the content of the figure.

+More details can be found in [the documentation](https://thomas-saigre.github.io/tikzplotly/).

 ## Example

 The following Python code